Skip to main content

 For instance, thyroid hormones and estrogen tend to increase SHBG production.
 This is one reason why thyroid health is so intimately linked to sex hormone function.
 A well-functioning thyroid system supports appropriate SHBG levels, ensuring the proper balance of hormone availability.

 Conversely, several factors are known to suppress SHBG production.
-High levels of insulin, a hallmark of and metabolic syndrome, send a strong signal to the liver to decrease SHBG synthesis.
+High levels of insulin, a hallmark of insulin resistance and metabolic syndrome, send a strong signal to the liver to decrease SHBG synthesis.
 This leads to a lower total binding capacity in the blood.

 Androgens, including testosterone itself, also create a negative feedback loop, signaling for less SHBG.
 This is a logical system; when androgen levels are high, the body reduces the amount of the protein that would bind them up, theoretically increasing their availability.
-Other factors like and IGF-1 also play a role, generally correlating with lower SHBG levels.
+Other factors like growth hormone and IGF-1 also play a role, generally correlating with lower SHBG levels.
 This intricate web of influences means that your SHBG level is a direct reflection of your broader metabolic state.

 The amount of biologically active hormone available to your cells is directly controlled by the concentration of Sex Hormone-Binding Globulin.